natelindev/Modular-Mini-C-Compiler/README.md

 This is a modular mini C compiler (Unfinished).

-It can translate a subset of C language into RISC assembly language.
+It can translate a subset of C language into MIPS assembly language.

 Currently it's unfinished ,there are still a lot of work to do.
 Help is welcomed.